fatzebra/FatZebra-WooCommerce/readme.txt

 = 1.3.5 =
 * Fixed support for 2.0 and tested on both 2.0 and 1.6

+= 1.3.6 =
+* Updated supports attributes to allow for amount changes, removing the notification when viewing/editing an order.

 == Support ==

 If you have any issue with the Fat Zebra Gateway for WooCommerce please contact us at support@fatzebra.com.au and we will be more then happy to help out.